sa1ntslovur/freshify/docs/docs/guides/moderation-guide.md

 * **Contact 988 or reach out to the suicide hotline in your country**.
 * **Seek immediate assistance by going to your nearest Emergency Department or Hospital**.

+{: .warning }
+**ALL CONCERNS ABOUT SUICIDE REQUIRE IMMEDIATE ATTENTION.**
+All statements about suicide need to be taken seriously and are a reason to immediately alert a health care provider or seek emergency help.